naotoienaga/Colab-3D-Motion-Analysis/README.md

 4. Download this image and print it.
 For best results, tape it onto a flat, rigid surface like cardboard or foam board.

 ### **Step 2: Film Your Calibration Video**
 You need two cameras to record the calibration board at the same time.
-The GIF in the cell labeled "Display Detection Result as GIF" is an example of the recording.
+The example frame is shown below.

 ![Calibration example](images/calib.jpg)